kingluddite/web-dev-notes/js/babel/01-transpiling.md

 # Transpiling

 ## What is transpiling?
-taking one language and converting it to another
+Taking one language and converting it to another

+## Been there done that
-You probably already transpiled Sass into CSS
+You probably already transpiled:

+* Sass into CSS
-Or CoffeeScript to transpile JavaScript
+* CoffeeScript to JavaScript

-Are transpiling and compiling the same thing?
+## Are transpiling and compiling the same thing?
-No.
+### Compiling
-Compiling converts one language to another at a lower abstraction level like Java to byte code
+No. Compiling converts one language to another at a lower abstraction level

+* Like Java to byte code

+### Transpiling
-Transpiling converts one language to another at the same abstraction level (Sass to CSS)
+Transpiling converts one language to another at the same abstraction level

+* Like Sass to CSS
-* both are high level languages that serve the same purpose
+    - Both are high level languages that serve the same purpose

-compatibility
+## ES 2015 Compatibility
 ES2015 is current version of JavaScript

-Not all browsers have fully implemented it's features
+* Not all browsers have fully implemented it's features

 [ES6 compatibility chart](https://kangax.github.io/compat-table/es6/)
-Safari currently 8/17/2016 only supports 54% of ES6
+Safari currently (_as of 8/17/2016_) only supports 54% of ES6

+## A name is just a name
+ES6 and ES2015 can be used interchangably

+## Where is the browser Love?
-so many browsers don't fully support es6 that's were babel comes in we can write our apps with ES2015 and transpile them into ES5
+So many browsers don't fully support es6

+That's were babel comes in!

+* We can write our apps with ES2015 and transpile them into ES5

 [babeljs.io](http://babeljs.io/)

-Click 'Try it out' link
+Click `Try it out` link

 Type this on the left: